pylada/pylada-defects/Functions_tutorial.md

 ```
 > - Returns list of neighbors to input position
 > - :param lattice: `Structure`, :param nmax: `Integer` number of first neighbors to search for,
-          :param center: `Position for which to determine first neighbors`, :param tolerance: `tolerance`
+          :param center: `Position` for which to determine first neighbors, :param tolerance: `tolerance`
 > - :returns: `A list of 3-tuples`.
 The first item is a refence to the
           neighboring atom, the second is the position of its
           relevant periodic image *relative* to the center, the